s-h-a-d-o-w/serenade/README.md

 ### Bugs
 - Invisible mini window (left of the main window when not using compact UI, might only be a problem on Windows) "removed"
+- Fixed position drift of settings and dictation box windows

 ### Minor improvements
 - RevisionBox: Don't revert clipboard after closing (This solves the problem where the dictated text is lost when returning the focus to the correct app doesn't work.)